Pot Roast Recipe is a Chuck Roast, oven-baked with vegetables, potatoes, carrots, and onions.

 When done it will be fork tender with no pink color inside.

-If using a meat thermometer to test for doneness, bring the inside temperature to 200F.
+If using a meat thermometer to test if done, bring the inside temperature to 200F.

-If not using the mushroom soup, use the dripping for a gravy to be served over the meat and vegetables.
+If not using the mushroom soup, use the drippings for a gravy to be served over the meat and vegetables.

 If using the mushroom soup, stir the undiluted mushroom soup into the pot about 20 minutes before you think it will be done.

 For easy cutting and serving of the roast, let the meat sit in the pan with the cover intact for 20-30 minutes before serving.

 Place vegetables into a serving dish.

 Carefully lift out the roast and place on a serving dish or platter.